yax51/EZDownloader/README.md

-## ⚠️ Disclaimer

-**EZDownload** is a lightweight, no-installation-needed Windows tool that lets you quickly download and install popular software with just a few clicks.
+**EZDownloader** is a lightweight, no-installation-needed Windows tool that lets you quickly download and install popular software with just a few clicks.
 Whether you're setting up a fresh system or managing multiple machines, EZDownload helps automate common installs and streamline setup.

 ## 🔧 What It Does
 - Downloads trusted software directly from official or verified sources